-Sales tax revenue has grown steadily since its low point in FY 2009-10 as a result of the recession.
-The revenue for FY 2018-19 was over \$10M, making it the highest since the inception of the Measure O Ordinance.
-The City continues to forecast growth in this area.
+Sales tax revenue has grown steadily since its low point in FY 2009-10 as a result of the Great Recession.
+FY 2019-20 sales tax revenue totaled \$9.6M, the first downturn in a decade.
+The drop in revenue mostly occurred in the last quarter of FY 2019-20 when the COVID-19 pandemic struck.
+The City continues to forecast revenue cautiously in this area with the unknowns of the pandemic's effect on future economic conditions.